|

 a good disposition for riding.
 Lunch at the hacienda.
 Dinner

-and overnight in the Hacienda Zuleta -- Double
+and overnight in the Hacienda Zuleta.

 Day 6: Hacienda Zuleta - Otavalo Indian Market - Hacienda